Best practices for spam control with Symantec Messaging Gateway appliances.

 It provides an overview of antispam effectiveness issues, policies, and procedures related to Symantec Messaging Gateway and other Symantec Mail Security products.

-Spam should be deleted.
+Spam should be not be retained.

 An accuracy of less than 1 in a million false positives makes Symantec Messaging Gateway appliances the gold standard of antispam solutions.
 Spam could represent more than 90% of the total volume of messages you receive.
 The time lost deleting spam costs the most in lost productivity according to several studies, therefore we strongly suggest to set the antispam policies to delete spam automatically.
+Unless absolutely necessary, spam should not be quarantined.

 Keep your software up to date.